juju/docs/src/en/wip-users.md

 # Copying a local identity to use on another machine

-The `juju user credentials` command gives any user the ability to export the credentails they are using to access an environment to a file that they can use elsewhere to login to the same Juju System.
+The `juju user credentials` command gives any user the ability to export the credentials they are using to access an environment to a file that they can use elsewhere to login to the same Juju System.

 ```bash